w3c/wcag2ict/key-terms.md

 WCAG 2 defines **user agent** as:

 <blockquote>
-any software that retrieves and presents Web content for users
+any software that retrieves and presents web content for users

 <div class="example">

-Web browsers, media players, plug-ins, and other programs — including <a href="https://www.w3.org/TR/wcag22/#dfn-assistive-technologies">assistive technologies</a> — that help in retrieving, rendering, and interacting with Web content.</div>
+Web browsers, media players, plug-ins, and other programs — including <a href="https://www.w3.org/TR/wcag22/#dfn-assistive-technologies">assistive technologies</a> — that help in retrieving, rendering, and interacting with web content.</div>
 </blockquote>

 For non-web ICT, “user agent” needs to be viewed differently.
 In WCAG 2, the term “user agent” only refers to retrieval and display of web content.
 For non-web ICT, the term “user agent” refers to retrieval and display of separate content that is _not on the Web_, which WCAG2ICT refers to as a “document”.
 Within WCAG2ICT, the term “user agent” is used as follows: